 “I always fail” – again question that and you’ll probably find that is not true and is very harsh.
 What is failure anyway?
 Even if you weren’t totally successful, was it complete failure?
 Think again and view it differently.

-In the same way you need to go through your most common excuses and question why you are putting yourself down, why you believe you don’t deserve to be successful or happy.
+In the same way you need to go through your most common excuses and question why you are putting yourself down, is there any self hate within you?
+Why do you believe you don’t deserve to be successful or happy.
 Why do you accept other’s standards rather than yours?

-Finally, open your mind to the posssibility that you may succeed.
+Finally, open your mind to the possibility that you may succeed.
 If you expect to fail, then you will for sure.

 How to Turn this Round and Face Challenges